 Uruguay is perhaps the most progressive, economically stable and social orientated of all South American nations.

 Travelling in Uruguay is nothing but a joy.
 Excellent accommodation options, great restaurants, a terrific road network and magnificent beaches ensures Uruguay is perfect for overlanders, backpackers and luxury travellers alike.

-Sun seekers and surfers alike hit the beaches along the Atlantic coast of Uruguay.
+- Sun seekers and surfers alike hit the Uruguay beaches along the Atlantic coast of Uruguay.
 Then wrap up warm in winter to spot Southern Right Whales breaching off the coast.
-The most popular beaches include Cabo Polonia, Punta del Este and Punta del Diablo and the list goes on.
+The most popular beaches include Cabo Polonio, Punta del Este and Punta del Diablo and the list goes on.